zenstackhq/zenstack/README.md

 ## What it is

 ZenStack is a Node.js/TypeScript toolkit that simplifies the development of a web app's backend.
-It supercharges [Prisma ORM](https://prisma.io) with a powerful access control layer and unleashes its full potential for full-stack development.
+It enhances [Prisma ORM](https://prisma.io) with a flexible Authorization layer and auto-generated, type-safe APIs/hooks, simplifying full-stack development.

 Our goal is to let you save time writing boilerplate code and focus on building real features!